DefaultV/Raycastlib_gamified/README.md

 For more examples see the other files, plus my [Pokitto demos](https://gitlab.com/drummyfish/Pokitto-Raycasting) repository, which contains some better documented example code, including a [very simple hello world](https://gitlab.com/drummyfish/Pokitto-Raycasting/blob/master/helloRay.cpp).

+Also see **the library code itself**, it is meant to be self-documenting -- you'll find the description of a lot of things at the start of the file.

 The basic philosophy is:

 - The library implements only a rendering back-end, it doesn't perform any drawing to the actual screen,